Hickory Dickory Dock (sometimes printed as Hickory Dickory Death) is a 1955 mystery novel by Agatha Christie.

 Intrigued, Poirot pays the hostel a visit.
 One of the students, Celia Austin, confesses to the theft of most of the objects, but denies a few, like the rucksack and the diamond ring.
 Still, it seems that the matter has been resolved—until Celia is found dead after someone slipped morphine into her coffee.
 Poirot winds up investigating a remorseless killer.

 - The Alcoholic: Mrs. Nicoletis is irrational and prone to mood swings.
-The reason why is revealed when the cops force open her cabinet and a bunch of liquor bottles spill out.
+The reason why is revealed when the cops force open her cabinet and a bunch of empty liquor bottles spill out.

 - Bad to the Last Drop: When some of the characters suggest a coffee break, Nigel says "If you can call this fluid they serve—coffee."

 - Continuity Nod: When Poirot arrives at the hostel in Chapter 4, one of the students mentions that he got a man off the hook for the murder of a charwoman, which was the plot of Mrs. McGinty's Dead.
-In that same chapter Poirot tells a story of subtly suggesting to a client that it would not be a good idea for the client to murder his wife—that's short story "The Nemean Lion" from The Labors Of Hercules.
-Later he makes a random reference to Countess Vera Rossakoff, a character from "The Capture of Cerberus", another story from The Labors of Hercules.
+In that same chapter Poirot tells a story of subtly suggesting to a client that it would not be a good idea for the client to murder his wife—that's short story "The Nemean Lion" from The Labours of Hercules.
+Later he makes a random reference to Countess Vera Rossakoff, a character from "The Capture of Cerberus", another story from The Labours of Hercules.

-- Dead Man Writing: Sir Arthur Stanley's will contains a letter to his lawyer Endicott in which Stanley recounts how Nigel murdered his mother, and how Sir Arthur made Nigel write a confession that would serve as Sir Arthur's "in the event of my death" letter.
+- Dead Man Writing: Sir Arthur Stanley's will contains a letter to his lawyer Endicott in which he recounts how Nigel murdered his mother, and how Sir Arthur made Nigel write a confession that would serve as Sir Arthur's "in the event of my death" letter.